NASA's James Webb Telescope witnesses stellar explosion from just 730 million years after the Big Bang

 The gamma-ray burst GRB 250314A.
 (Cover Image Source: NASA, ESA, CSA, STScI, A. Levan/IMAPP, Image Processing: A. Pagan/STScI)

 The James Webb Space Telescope has just made a landmark observation of the death of a massive star that exploded when the universe was still in its early stages, just 730 million years after the Big Bang, according to the European Space Agency.
-It started with a brilliant burst of energy called a gamma-ray burst, or GRB, first spotted by telescopes worldwide in mid-March.
+The investigation began when a brilliant burst of energy called a gamma-ray burst, or GRB, was spotted by telescopes worldwide in mid-March.

 Following the detection, JWST rapidly observed the source and definitively confirmed that the light emanated from a supernova, establishing a new record for the most distant stellar explosion ever seen.
 Confirmation of the burst's long distance came from instruments such as NASA's Neil Gehrels Swift Observatory, the Nordic Optical Telescope, and the European Southern Observatory's Very Large Telescope.
 Dubbed GRB 250314A, the supernova was seen to have a redshift of 7.3, according to Science Alert